The Free City (Zephyria)

 The Old Core

-~180,000The original Phoenix settlement, now Zephyria's administrative center.
-Low-rise buildings made of rammed earth and salvaged concrete.
+~180,000The original Desert Collective settlement, now Zephyria's administrative center.
+Low-rise buildings made of rammed earth and salvaged concrete, built half-underground to escape the killing heat.
 The Council chambers occupy Marina Orosco's original home—a modest structure that could fit inside a Nexus executive's closet.

 The Ring Districts